Well, Karlie Kloss tried.

 As someone who's always walking, or sometimes running, all over whichever city she's in, she prefers sneakers to heels, but she does love a good cocktail dress.

-Part of the business of modeling, of course—and Kloss puts on no airs about it—is eating certain things more than others and working out regularly, and that includes when she's traveling, which is almost always.
-And since she's on the road constantly, her trainer makes virtual house calls.
+Part of the business of modeling, of course—and Kloss puts on no airs about it—is eating certain things more than others and working out regularly, and that includes when she's traveling, which in normal times is almost always.
+And when she's on the road (or socially distancing), her trainer makes virtual house calls.

-"Another day, another hotel gym, another FaceTime workout with @kirkmyersfitness," she posted earlier this year while tackling a workout remotely with Dogpound founder Kirk Myers.
+"Another day, another hotel gym, another FaceTime workout with @kirkmyersfitness," she posted while tackling a workout remotely with Dogpound founder Kirk Myers.
 Kloss, whose mantra tends toward the "strong body, strong mind" variety combined with a healthy dose of self-love, mixes it up with weights, boxing, yoga and Pilates, HIIT routines and whatever else keeps her from getting bored.
-She also ran the New York City Marathon in November, her first-ever marathon, and her training sessions included scenic runs along the Seine in Paris, or the West Side Highway when she was home in Manhattan.
+She also ran the New York City Marathon in November 2017, her first-ever marathon, and her training sessions included scenic runs along the Seine in Paris, or the West Side Highway when she was home in Manhattan.

 Her diet tends toward the low-carb, protein-and-veggie-heavy variety, but the exercise helps clear the slate for tacos, baking (especially around the holidays), trips to Imo's Pizza when she's back in St. Louis, pasta in Italy and, her great love, dark chocolate.